septag/rizz/README.md

   So all documentation and examples of *sokol_gfx* also applies here, except the little concept called _stages_ that is explained in [graphics.h](https://github.com/septag/rizz/blob/master/include/rizz/graphics.h) in more detail.

 Currently, the documentation is lacking.
 But you can check out the `/examples` directory and figure out how to get started.

+#### basisu
+_rizz_ comes with basis texture support.
+It is recommended that you use basis textures especially for multiplatform projects.
+But you should provide `.fmt` flag in `rizz_texture_load_params` struct when loading these files, because this format should be transcoded to any platform specific formats on load.
+To make .basis files, `basisu` binary is provided in `tools` directory.
+You can also provide your own binary by fetching the source from it's [repo](https://github.com/BinomialLLC/basis_universal) and build it.

+I will also develop additional python tools to recusively encode directories of images into basis files.

 ## Open-Source libraries used
 #### Primarily developed for rizz